ALIVEcorp/SoloS/readme.md

 Introduction
 ------------
-Singular is a system for establishing trust and verifiability in the execution of autonomous AI agents.
+SoloS is a system for establishing trust and verifiability in the execution of autonomous AI agents.
 It generates cryptographically secure logs of an agent's internal state transitions and communications, creating an immutable record that can be audited to confirm the agent's authentic operation.

 <img width="704" alt="state" src="https://github.com/ALIVEcorp/SoloS/blob/main/routes/photo/field.png" />

 System Overview
 ---------------
-At the core of Singular is a state machine that models an agent's behavior as a series of state transitions.
+At the core of SoloS is a state machine that models an agent's behavior as a series of state transitions.
 Each transition represents a change in the agent's internal state and includes associated metadata such as the action that triggered it.

 As the agent operates, the state machine securely logs each transition along with a cryptographic proof.
 These proofs form a hash chain rooted in a Merkle tree, ensuring the integrity and non-repudiation of the execution trace.